wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 Section 4.3.2.4).

-Routers implementing the mechanism described in this document do not need to have any IPv4 addresses assigned to any of their interfaces, and RFC 1812 does not specify what happens if no router-id has been assigned.
+Routers implementing the mechanism described in this document do not need to have any IPv4 addresses assigned to any of their interfaces, and [RFC1812] does not specify what happens if no router-id has been assigned.
 If a router does not have any IPv4 addresses assigned, the router MUST use the dummy address 192.0.0.8 as the source address of outgoing ICMP packets